Yikai-Liao/symusic/docs/introduction.md

 | Synthesizer | SoundFont 2/3 rendering and WAV dumping | Prestosynth, NumPy |
 | Documentation | Canonical versioned docs on Read the Docs; legacy mdBook kept as an archive | Sphinx, MyST, Read the Docs |

+MusicXML is now integrated through the same `Score` API as MIDI and ABC.
+The current contract is semantic `Score` interchange for plain `.xml` / `.musicxml` files: note timing, duration, pitch, velocity, tempo, time signatures, key signatures, and basic note-attached lyrics are preserved, while engraving-specific notation and compressed `.mxl` containers remain out of scope.

 ## Installation overview

 ```bash